Pitch-shifting and harmonizer pedals are not for everyone but can be invaluable tools for those of us who get to know and love their sound.

 There are also 100 preset patches within the pedal and unlimited patches through MIDI.
-We’ve also mentioned the use of an external expression pedal, which can further control the 10 knobs and additional parameters in real-time.
+We've also mentioned using an external expression pedal, which can further control the 10 knobs and additional parameters in real-time.

-The pedal is capable of mono and stereo operation and can handle instrument of line level in both input and output.
+The pedal is capable of mono and stereo operation and can handle instrument or line level in both input and output.

 The pedal is built very robustly.
 Oh, and the pedal has a built-in tuner.

-There’s tons more to know about the PitchFactor but this covers most of the basics.
-It’s a ridiculously powerful pedal and is certainly deserving of a spot on this list!
+There's much more to know about the PitchFactor, but this covers most of the basics.
+It's a ridiculously powerful pedal and is certainly deserving of a spot on this list!

 TC Electronic Brainwaves

-TC gets its second mention here with its awesome TC Electronic Brainwaves (link to check the price on Amazon).
+TC gets its second mention here with its awesome TC Electronic Brainwaves.

 This is a state-of-the-art polyphonic pitch-shifter pedal.
 Like the aforementioned TC Electronic Quintessence harmonizer pedal, the Brainwaves pitch-shifter has MASH technology that makes its footswitch double as a pressure-sensitive expression control.